Chirality Amplification and Chiral Segregation in Liquid Crystals

 \subsubsection{Simulation Results}

-To explore cooperative chiral ordering and spontaneous deracemization, we study by means of Monte Carlo simulation a switchable chiral Lebwohl-Lasher model as described by the following Hamiltonian:
+To explore cooperative chiral ordering and spontaneous {chiral segregation}, we study by means of Monte Carlo simulation a switchable chiral Lebwohl-Lasher model as described by the following Hamiltonian:

 where the sum is over neighboring pairs $\langle i,j \rangle$ of lattice sites, $J$ and $K$ have the same meaning as before, as does the biasing field $g$, and $\hat{r}_{ij}$ denotes the unit vector connecting these two sites.
 Associated with each site are two order parameters: the unit orientation vector $\hat{u}_i$ and the chirality $\eta_i=\pm 1$ describing the left or right handedness of the mesogens.
-The first term in Eq.~\ref{eq:MC_hamiltonian_gfield} represents the usual Lebwohl-Lasher potential~\cite{lebwohl1972,skacej2021}, and the second term is a chiral interaction term recently explored in a different context by Elsasser and Kuhnhold~\cite{elsasser2022} without the local switchable chirality that is present in our model.
-The coupling term $\eta_i + \eta_j$ promotes twist between neighboring ``spins'' for pairs of like chirality $\eta_i =\eta_j$ but not between neighboring spins of opposite chirality $\eta_i\neq \eta_j$.
-More simulation details are available in the methods section.
+The first term in Eq.~\ref{eq:MC_hamiltonian_gfield} represents the usual Lebwohl-Lasher potential~\cite{lebwohl1972,skacej2021}, and the second term is a chiral interaction term {which was} recently explored in a different context by Elsasser and Kuhnhold~\cite{elsasser2022} without the local switchable chirality part of our model. {Our model incorporates a} coupling term $\eta_i + \eta_j${, promoting} twist between neighboring ``spins'' for pairs of like chirality $\eta_i =\eta_j$ but not between neighboring spins of opposite chirality $\eta_i\neq \eta_j$.
+More simulation details are available in the {Methods} section.
 Simulations were performed on the National Center for Supercomputing Applications' Delta cluster through the NSF ACCESS program~\cite{access}.
 A copy of the simulation code is available at~\cite{zenodo2025}.